How to Use the 'crystal' Command (with Examples)

 Explanation:

-• 'code': The Crystal code that you want to execute.
+• 'code': A string containing the Crystal code you wish to evaluate.

 Use case 4: Generate API documentation from inline docstrings in Crystal files